Skip to main content

 776682305951.dkr.ecr.eu-west-1.amazonaws.com/conveyor/data-plane/

-The list of supported notebook images, together with their respective python and spark version, is as follows:
+The list of supported notebook images, together with their respective Python and Spark version, is as follows:

 namePythonSpark